soccermafia89/filesystem-setup/README.md

 Role Name
 =========

-Mounts a boot and root device as a filesystem mnt.
+Mounts a boot and root device as a filesystem mount on /mnt.

 Requirements
 ------------